IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 - *I see a failure/error messages before deploy even happens*
 	- First off try to make sense of the specific error that was also printed.
 	- If you see anything like "fs readdir Error" check the  `unzip_dir` and `zip_url` field in the options objefct you passed to `ibc.load()`.
 Manually download the git repo using the `options.chaincode.zip_url` then extract it.
 The `gir_dir` var should be the exact relative path to get to the desired cc folder
 	- This is likely some sort of node.js error and has nothing to do with the blockchain Network.
-Try stackoverflow and google to figure it out.
+Try StackOverflow and Google to figure it out.
 - *I see a deploy failure messages*
 	- There could be many causes for this.
 		- First off try to make sense of the specific error that was also printed.